ali-raheem/merkmap/README.md

 Can accurately identify good data up the chunk of the error, if it's a substitution (not deletion/insertion) can identify good data beyond it.

+The point is if you want to check a transfer over a slow data link, you can run merkmap at both ends.
+For example on a 708MB CD iso, the full merkmap is 64KB and by transferring that 64KB you could identify the 1MB chunk with an error.
+You'd rarely even need the entire map.

 ## Usage

 `merkmap INFILE OUTFILE`.